The Kardashians were not the first family to have their own reality show.

 Next she was hawking various products that brands sent her way; and these days it's the signature brands that the empire that landed her on the cover of Forbes in 2016 has expanded to include, such as KKW Beauty and her Skims shapewear line.

 Point being, the trope that she's "famous for being famous" has been tired for years.

 "People said that about me all the time," Kim told Business of Fashion.
 "And what do you do when you're just famous for being famous?
 Well okay, I'm here, does it matter?
 That title just was stupid to me— always.
 If they are famous for being famous they're still important; people are still taking their advice; people are still paying attention to them whether they are speaking about fashion or beauty or activism.
 They're very important."

-When it comes to social-media influencing, which countless people are attempting to do these days to varying degrees of success, the Kardashian-Jenner sisters are among the original real deals.
+When it comes to social-media influencing, the Kardashian-Jenner sisters are among the original real deals.
 Over the course of a decade they went from singing the praises of QuickTrim to selling hundreds of millions of dollars worth of their own makeup, skin care, jeans, lifestyle tips and more, and triggering a 6 percent plunge in the stock price of Snapchat—as Kylie Jenner inadvertently did in 2018 when she tweeted about not liking the platform's latest changes.

 But, as Kylie said in 2017, not long before she firmly decided not to share her pregnancy journey the way she had shared so much of her life to date with the world, plenty of stress comes with the job of being synonymous with the very concept of public life.